hunterlodge/MyCPrograms/README.md

-This is where I write code to practice my C programming skills
+This is where I practice my C programming skills